epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 `Transfer` object updates are quite common, the provided "data" field allows the client to never perform an additional HTTP request (the request to obtain the new state of the transfer at *"/example-transfer"*), inferring the new state from the supplied "data".
-The "data" field is just a nice little optimization.
+The provided "data" field is just an optimization.

 ### `PinInfo`objects

-The API provides *the option* every potentially dangerous operation to be protected by a PIN (Personal Identification Number).
-This can be especially useful then the client of the API is a mobile app.
+The API provides *the option* every potentially dangerous operation (initiating transfers for example) to be protected by a PIN (Personal Identification Number).
+This is especially useful then the client of the API is a mobile app.
 In this case, for convenience reasons, the user is likely to stay logged in for long periods of time, during which other people may get physical access to the user's device.

 `PinInfo` objects represent the user's PIN, and its status ("on", "off", or "blocked").
+The "blocked" status indicates that a wrong PIN has been tried too many times, and a new PIN must be configured.

 ### `AccountList` objects

 The API maintains a list of accounts (an "AccountList" object) for every currency holder.
-The list of accounts is simply a `PaginatedList` of references (URIs) to all `Account` objects which the currency holder owns.
+The list of accounts is simply a `PaginatedList` of references (URIs) to the `Account` objects which the currency holder owns.

 ### `Account` objects